Abhinavbellamkonda/Data-Structures-and-Algorithms/Cory Althaf - Computer Scientist/BigO/notes.md

-*tip - when we are comparing two algorithms we often look at average time complecity of both*
+*tip - when we are comparing two algorithms we often look at average time complecity of both.*